Australia shares fall on financials, real estate stocks; NZ hits new high

-June 20 Australian shares fell on Tuesday, led down by real estate and financials stocks.
+June 20 (Reuters) - Australian shares fell on Tuesday, led down by real estate and financials stocks.

 The S&P/ASX 200 index, which rose the past two sessions, was off 0.4 percent or 22.87 points to 5,782.20 at 0341 GMT.
 The benchmark gained 0.5 percent on Monday.